adnanrahic/serverless-monitoring-the-good-the-bad-the-ugly/draft2.md

 Setting it up is surprisingly easy.
 Installing one npm module and adding a few lines to the serverless service's **serverless.yml** and voila, API Gateway emulated locally to run Lambda functions.

-Switching to the directory where I created the sample function and service I just ran this in a terminal:
+Switching to the directory where I created the sample function and service, I just ran the following command in a terminal:
 ```bash
 npm install serverless-offline --save-dev
 ```